luoyc123/vllm/docs/features/multimodal_inputs.md

     message = {
         "role": "user",
         "content": [
-            {
-                "type": "text",
-                "text": "Describe this set of frames.
-Consider the frames to be a part of the same video.", },
+            {"type": "text", "text": "Describe this set of frames.
+Consider the frames to be a part of the same video."}, ],
-        ],
     }
     for i in range(len(video_frames)):